Cane Hill Hospital - London

 “Dilapidation, derelict London… we love to wander in these little 'Stalker'-like scurf zones of underdevelopment, to escape the crushing sense of Now.
 Aspiration, hygiene, focus: we want somewhere to flee from this Amerika of the soul. …We don't hunger for the time when these caffs, these ruins and rust-heaps, were shiny-new.
 We savour their decay, the gentle rot...” - Mark Fisher

-(...this comes, of course, from the privileged position of material comfort ; for many people such conditions are their everyday reality, and this nostalgia or swooning must sometime seem baffling or indulgent)
+(...this comes, of course, from the privileged position of material comfort ; for many people such conditions are the everyday, and this nostalgia or swooning must sometime seem baffling or indulgent)

 One of the last parts of the hospital I visited was the mortuary, a small building to the rear of the site that even included its own chapel.
 All that remained were trolleys, weights, and two lustrous porcelain slabs (one of which had been recently cleaned).
 Closer examination yielded some rather chilling details - drainage channels for blood and fluids, scales for the weighing of body parts – but the atmosphere remained sombre rather than grisly or macabre.
 As with much of the hospital, its most stark or harrowing features have been softened by nature; the random incursion of brambles and other flora.
 In an adjacent room there were storage bays for fifteen bodies, each lifted and stowed by an antique rack-and-pinion mechanism, but again, there was very little damage – the supports discoloured only by random patches of mould.